Site Overlay

 What Are Game Fish in Alberta?

 According to experts, a total of 63 fish species are available throughout this province.
 However, only 17 of them are “game fish.”
 Those include eight types of trout, such as Bull, Brook, Cutthroat, Lake, Tiger, Rainbow, Brown, and Golden Trout.
-Other species considered to belong into the “game” category include Yellow Perch, Sauger, Walleye, Pike, Whitefish, Sturgeon, Whitefish, Goldeye, Burbot, and Arctic Grayling.
+Other species considered to belong into the “game” category include Yellow Perch, Sauger, Walleye, Pike, Whitefish, Sturgeon, Goldeye, Burbot, and Arctic Grayling.

 What Are Game Fish in Alberta?